awsdocs/amazon-appstream2-developer-guide/doc_source/appstream2-port-requirements-appstream2.md

 Under normal circumstances, AppStream 2\.0 correctly configures these ports for your streaming instances\.
 If any security or firewall software is installed on a streaming instance that blocks any of these ports, the streaming instance may not function correctly or may be unreachable\.

+Do not disable IPv6\.
+If you disable IPv6, AppStream 2\.0 will not function correctly\.
+For information about configuring IPv6 for Windows, see [Guidance for configuring IPv6 in Windows for advanced users](https://support.microsoft.com/en-us/help/929852/guidance-for-configuring-ipv6-in-windows-for-advanced-users)\.

 **Note**
 AppStream 2\.0 relies on the DNS servers within your VPC to return a non\-existent domain \(NXDOMAIN\) response for local domain names that don’t exist\.
 This enables the AppStream 2\.0\-managed network interface to communicate with the management servers\.
 When you create a directory with Simple AD, AWS Directory Service creates two domain controllers that also function as DNS servers on your behalf\.
 Because the domain controllers don't provide the NXDOMAIN response, they can't be used with AppStream 2\.0\.